 The project is set up with localism at its heart.
-Ideally we would like each application to come through an engagement with your local Church of England parish church.
-Clergy contact details for each parish will be available from September; in the meantime, you can contact your nearest Presence and Engagement centre for this information.
+Ideally we would also like each application to come through an engagement with your local Church of England parish church.
+You can contact your nearest Presence and Engagement centre for contact information for your local parish church.
 You should send a copy of the application to your nearest Presence and Engagement centre in case there is a difficulty, such as there is no parish priest currently in post.

 The Fund is particularly pleased to receive applications from people of different faith groups or none, working in partnership with people of different faiths and within the criteria.
 Funding cannot be granted to individuals.

 Presence and Engagement Centres:

 St Philip’s Centre for Study and Engagement in a Multi-Faith Society, Leicester

 Contact: John McCallum at email@example.com

 Phone: 0116 273 8813

 St Philips Centre, 2A Stoughton Drive North, LEICESTER, LE5 5UB

 Contact: Carlo Schröder at firstname.lastname@example.org